Newborn baby's body found in park

 "Our priority right now is to ensure that you get the care and any medical attention that you need."

-It is not yet known how old the baby is, nor its gender.
+It is not yet known how old the baby is, and its gender has not been revealed.

 Mr Rawlings added: "If anyone has a friend or family member who they have concerns about, I would stress our immediate priority is to ensure the well-being and safety of this baby's mother, so please contact us.